rightkick/Notes/terraform/README.md

 }
 ```

-## Working with AWS
-AWS publishes an AWS provider that can be used to interact with AWS.
-You can configure your local AWS cli so as terraform to be able to authenticate with AWS and interact with it.
-There are plenty of AWS resources types that you can use to define any type of AWS resource such as EC2, S3, etc.

 ## Terraform Provisioners
 Provisioners are used to run a set of tasks after the resource has been deployed (create-time provisioners) or destroyed (destroy-time provisioners).
 These tasks can be run remotely or locally at the deployed resource.
 Failure of a provisioner will cause `terraform apply` to fail by default.
 This behavior can be adjusted (`on_failure = continue`) so as the `terraform apply` to not fail in such cases.
 Resources created while the provisioner is in failed state are marked as tainted.